 I also always invite folks to ask questions if they are curious.
-I think that this can often helpful.
+I think that this can often very helpful.
 It allows people to feel like this isn’t something strange or a “red-zone”/dangerous topic – it’s just another conversation.
 But if you do open up the floor for questions, you must be aware that people don’t always understand.
-They are ignorant – a lot of people have absolutely no prior reason to understand or know anything about trans* people or related topics.
-So you might have to educate them and realize they’re not always (although, sometimes they might be) trying to be rude or mean.
+Many folks are very ignorant and feel like they have no prior reason to understand or know anything about trans* people or related topics.
+You might have to educate them and realize they’re not always (although, sometimes they might be) trying to be rude or mean.
 They just don’t get it.
 And with that, maintaining a kind and assertive attitude is crucial (at least in my experience.)
-If you start attacking them or getting super angry or defensive, they’re going to shut down and not hear you and you’ll lose the opportunity to educate them.
-Of course if you don’t want to let them ask questions, you have every right to refuse to answer or ask them not to ask you.
+If you start attacking them or get super angry or defensive, they’re going to shut down and not hear you and you’ll lose the opportunity to educate them.
+However, you do not have to let them ask you questions.
+You have every right to refuse to answer or ask them not to ask you.
 If you do this, I would encourage you to point them to other resources so that they can educate themselves somewhere.

 Lastly, time is key.
 People need time to process information you give them, especially if it conflicts with their previous view of you and of the world.
 You have taken (most likely) a long time to think about your gender and your own identity and how you see yourself, so give them some time to think and to process.
 Yes, some people will never understand and some people are just straight up assholes, excuse my language.
 And you can’t change everyone.
 But time does heal a lot of wounds and it helps a lot of people understand.

-I don’t have a ton of advice here because I’ve always been really upfront with my parents and I pretty much tell them everything, but here’s something I learned from a trans support group.
-For parents who are testy or not completely supportive, tell them that this is something big in your life.
+A few other tips: I often recommend telling your parents that this is something big in your life.
 Present it with confidence and security and happiness – you have discovered a part of your identity and that is really fantastic.
 Knowing yourself is really incredible and you trust them enough to share it with them.
 Tell them this – tell them that you are sharing this pivotal moment in your life with them and you really want them to be a part of your life, to share this amazing piece of your life with you.
 Parents don’t typically like to miss out on the good things in their kid’s life.
 So presentation can be key.

 At school and with teachers…